abpframework/abp/docs/en/solution-templates/microservice/adding-new-api-gateways.md

 ![new-gateway-application](images/new-gateway-application.png)

 It opens the `Create New Module` dialog.
-Enter the name of the new application, specify the output directory if needed, and click the `Create` button.
+Enter the name of the new gateway application, specify the output directory if needed, and click the `Create` button.
 There is a naming convention: the *Module name* should include the solution name as a prefix, and the use of the dot (.) character in the *Module name* is not allowed.

 ![create-new-gateway-app](images/create-new-gateway-app.png)